Video-RAG: Visually-aligned Retrieval-Augmented Long Video Comprehension: Related Work

 \subsection{GPT-based Agent Video Understanding}

-Initial efforts \cite{min2024morevqa, zhang2023simple, wang2024videoagent, gupta2023visual, suris2023vipergpt} have employed LLMs to interact with tools to process visual information as structured long context for question-answering.
+Initial efforts \cite{zhang2023simple, wang2024videoagent, gupta2023visual, suris2023vipergpt, videorag} have employed LLMs to interact with tools to process visual information as structured long context for question-answering.
 MM-VID \cite{mmvid} enhances long video understanding by aligning video frames with corresponding text descriptions.
 VLog \cite{vlog} leverages multimodel pre-trained models to capture and interpret visual and audio information, summarizing it into documents for video comprehension.
 VideoAgent \cite{videoagent}, DrVideo \cite{drvideo}, and OmAgent \cite{omagent} integrate multimodal inputs and enable dynamic querying of video segments to support long video reasoning tasks.
-However, these methods take an extremely long time to process videos while relying on proprietary models (e.g., GPT-4o), thus limiting their efficiency and adaptability to other open-source frameworks.
+VideoRAG \cite{videorag} and VideoRAG \cite{jeong2025videorag} achieve a tighter integration between the RAG framework and proprietary models.
+However, these methods take a long time to process videos while relying on proprietary models (e.g., GPT-4o), thus limiting their efficiency and adaptability to other open-source frameworks.